bessagroup/f3dasm/docs/examples/benchmarkoptimization.rst

 .. image:: ../img/contour_samples.png

-*The red start will indicate the best sample*
+.. note:: The red start will indicate the best sample.

 Now we will take a look how we can find the minimum of this loss-function with an **optimizer**!